 - Greek oven baked fish (your new favourite way to cook fish!)

-- This baked Greek chicken orzo is a tasty one pot everyday meal.
+- This baked Greek chicken orzo is a tasty and super easy one pot meal everyone will love.

 Or if you’re just enjoying the whole Greek food vibe in this post, you might like to check out my Greek recipes archives!